 Aquila Red Series strings are un-comparable to any other string in their construction and care must be taken when fitting Red Series strings to your ukulele, banjo or banjolele as incorrect installation can lead to problems with string snapping.

 To help our customers appreciate the excellent sound properties of Aquila Red Series, please watch the video below as Mimmo Peruffo shows the correct way to fit Aquila Red Series strings to a ukulele and how best to avoid problems.

-Most Common Mistakes Made Fitting Aquila Red Series Strings
+Important Steps to Take When Fitting Aquila Red Series Strings

 Keep Strings Away From The Nut When Tuning

 While tuning the ukulele up to correct pitch, the string must be held just above the nut, keeping it away from the grooves while it is brought up to tension.

 This ensures the string does not catch in the groove and is stretched evenly across it’s length.

 Only drop the string back into the nut slot when the string is near correct tuning pitch.

 Important : Please be careful not to rest the string on the nut while tuning up as the friction may create scratches or marks on the nut as the string passes over it.

 Many players are used to seeing the thicker wound strings on their ukuleles and so when viewing a Red Series ‘un-wound’ string for the first time (such as a Low G) the fact they are so thin means buyers often tune them up too far assuming they are for a higher octave, i.e high G.